dkbalachandar/cleancode-notes/README.md

 ### Chapter: 13 Concurrency
 1. Keep your concurrency-related code separate from other code.
-2. Take data encapsulation to heart; severely limit the access of any data that may be shared
+2. Take data encapsulation to heart. severely limit the access of any data that may be shared
 3. Look for the possibility of using the copy of data and not sharing the data
 4. Become familiar with Java concurrent packages
 5. Keep your synchronized sections as small as possible